rishiv3/facebook-chat/README.md

 # Facebook Chat
-Facebook Similar chat by using PHP, MySQL and JavaScript
+chat app by using PHP, MySQL and JavaScript